Kurt Kuenne: Life

-Kuenne was born October 24, 1973, in Mountain View, California He grew up in Northern California and began making films aged seven on Super 8 film and later video.
+Kuenne was born October 24, 1973, in Mountain View, California He grew up in Northern California and began making films at aged seven on Super 8 film and later video.
 He attended Lynbrook High School and then studied film at University of Southern California's School of Cinema-Television, where he made Remembrances (1995) and was awarded the Harold Lloyd Scholarship in Film Editing.
 Kuenne then studied film composing, but returned to directing with feature Scrapbook (1999).
 In 2002 he was awarded an Academy of Motion Picture Arts and Sciences Nicholl Fellowship in Screenwriting for a script titled Mason Mule.

 Career

 Validation

 Validation (2007), written, directed, and scored by Kuenne, was distributed through Gay Hendricks's Spiritual Cinema Circle and is a short film about a parking attendant (played by T. J. Thyne) who dispenses compliments to his customers.
 It won Best Short Grand Prize at the 2007 Heartland Film Festival, and The Independent Critic rated it A+.
 It has received more than 10 million YouTube views.